5 Actions to Take Before the “D” Word is Mentioned

 If your relationship is on the brink, I encourage you now - no matter how much you could never imagine divorce actually happening - to break through the denial and take some precautions that may make your life much easier later on:

 Gather financial data while you still have access to files and online accounts.
 Bank accounts, investment statements, credit cards, etc. This includes current balances as well as the transaction history for at least the last three years.
 If you can download into a spreadsheet that would even work better.
-Make sure to dig for copies of documents such as wills, tax returns, life insurance policies, employee benefit handbooks and pay stubs.
+Make sure to dig for copies of documents such as mortgage applications, tax returns, life insurance policies, employee benefit handbooks and pay stubs.
 If your spouse is self-employed search for any financial information related to the business.
 These items have a way of disappearing.

 Consult with an attorney.
 This is a hard step, but you need to be educated about your rights and responsibilities as well as the best course of action to take if the word is said.
 For example you may want to take the kids and run to your mom’s, but it’s very possible that your attorney will tell you that’s a very bad idea.
 You do not want to make any innocent mistakes that may have big consequences later on.
 This is especially important if you think there may be a third party involved.
 An attorney may suggest taking actions such as hiring a private investigator or signs to look out for.
 Advice from a good attorney now, could be invaluable if circumstances change.

 Meet with a CDFA®.
 What will happen if a divorce does come?
 A Certified Divorce Financial Analyst professional can help answer your financial questions.
 Can I afford to keep the house?
 Will my kids be provided for?
 How much will I need to live if forced to choose divorce?
 We can put a plan in place that will project how the decisions you make today might affect your financial future.